dimitri/pgcopydb/README.md

     post-data  Dump source database post-data schema as custom files in target directory

   pgcopydb restore
-    schema     Restore a database schema from custom files to target database pre-data   Restore a database pre-data schema from custom file to target database post-data  Restore a database post-data schema from custom file to target database
+    schema      Restore a database schema from custom files to target database pre-data    Restore a database pre-data schema from custom file to target database post-data   Restore a database post-data schema from custom file to target database parse-list  Parse pg_restore --list output from custom file

   pgcopydb copy
     db           Copy an entire database from source to target